pfbrowning/ng-modal/README.md

 export class AppModule {}
 ```
 ## Upgrade Notes
+* As of version 2.1.0, the `allowClose` property has been removed in favor of
+`closeOnOverlayClick` and `showCloseButton`.
+See the usage section for details.
 * As of version 2.0.0, Angular 6 is required.
 If you need Angular 5 support,
 you can use version 1.0.0.